 5) Courtroom 222 is the arraignment court.
 Defendants are heard in this court either in person or via video conferencing from the Essex County jail in order to be arraigned on charges brought against them.

 6) Courtroom 103 is the court for City Ordinance cases.
 Housing matters are heard in this courtroom along with fare evasion and burglar alarm tickets, on Mondays, Tuesdays, and Thursdays.
 Wednesday and Friday other related Court matters.

 7) Courtroom A301 is another criminal court.
 Domestic violence cases are heard in this courtroom on Tuesdays and Thursdays.

 The Customer Service Division is comprised of the Court’s Call Center, Correspondence Unit, and Traffic Customer Service Room 105.

 • The Call Center handles up to 1,000 calls per day.
 The Court strives to reduce wait time to better serve customers.
 To achieve this, the Court has added several prompts with general information so that many questions can be answered without the need to speak to a live representative.
-The Call Center phone service provides information in both English and Spanish.
+The Call Center phone service provides information in English,Spanish and 200 other languages.

 • The Correspondence Unit, located in room 305, tracks, monitors and responds to the thousands of pieces of correspondence received each month.